Arsenal-Reading WSL match postponed

 The Football Association accepted Reading's request to call off the game because they did not have enough available players to field a side.

-It is the second WSL match to be called off this weekend after Everton v Chelsea was postponed on Friday.
+It is the second WSL match to be called off this weekend, after Everton v Chelsea was postponed on Friday.

 Both fixtures will be rescheduled to a later date in the season.